AccelAes: Accelerating Diffusion Transformers for Training-Free Aesthetic-Enhanced Image Generation: Implementation Details

 For \textbf{Lumina-Next-T2I}~\cite{11}, we use the full AccelAes configuration, including AesMask-guided sparse spatial computation and StepCache-based temporal reuse.
 This backbone also serves as the main testbed for the SkipSparse ablations in Sec.~\ref{app:skip}.

 For \textbf{SD3-Medium}, we adopt a conservative spatial configuration.
 Since SD3-Medium uses MMDiT-style joint processing of image and text tokens, spatially differentiated CFG~\cite{5} is less stable in our pilot tuning.
-We therefore retain the temporal StepCache path without region-wise CFG modulation.
+We therefore use the AesMask-guided spatial path together with temporal StepCache, while keeping CFG spatially uniform; region-wise CFG modulation is disabled.

-For \textbf{FLUX.1-dev}~\cite{44}, the final AccelAes configuration mainly relies on StepCache-style temporal reuse, since the architecture does not support our spatial SkipSparse path in the same form as Lumina-Next-T2I.
+For \textbf{FLUX.1-dev}~\cite{44}, the final AccelAes configuration mainly uses StepCache-style temporal reuse.
+Its architecture does not expose the same spatial SkipSparse path as Lumina.

 The backbone-specific StepCache settings are summarized in Table~\ref{tab:4}.
 Across all three backbones, we use a refresh interval of $\Delta=2$, while the total number of denoising steps follows the default setting of each sampler~\cite{3,6}.
 Under this configuration, the theoretical skip ratio is approximately 46\% for all backbones, while the realized standalone speedup varies across architectures.